 Hiring the wrong candidate through reliance on questionable resources could be an expensive mistake - high employee turnover means more recruitment costs.

-4 Free Resources for Pre-Employment Screening
+4 Free Resources for Pre-Employment Screening Tests

 There is a certain art to considering CVs and cover letters, and when you are faced with thousands of potential candidates all boiled down to just some pages of writing, it can be a difficult task.

-CV and cover letter screening is subjective - every employer and recruiter will get different information from each one.
+CV and cover letter screening are subjective - every employer and recruiter will get different information from each one.
 Having a CV screening checklist helps to remove some of the unconscious bias, and also makes it a faster process in most cases.

 The checklist that Coburg Banks use is a great printable option, and you can use it as it is or take ideas from it to create a more bespoke pre-screening checklist.
-On this list are some simple and straightforward considerations like whether there is a cover letter and how the CV is laid out (for readability and appearance) but also things to look for within the document itself such as experience, education and qualifications.
+On this list are some simple considerations like whether there is a cover letter and how the CV is laid out (for readability and appearance) but also things to look for within the document itself such as experience, education, and qualifications.

 By their very nature, CV sifts are going to be more subjective, but using a template or a checklist will ensure that all candidates are being assessed for the same things.

-2. Free pre-employment tests
+2. Free Pre-Employment Tests

 Pre-employment assessments are an objective and fair way to test candidate ability against a benchmark - meaning that employers can get more information about potential hires that is standardised and unbiased.

-Using the right combination of aptitude, personality and skills tests has proven benefits in streamlining the recruitment process and ensuring that employers hire the right candidate - someone who will be successful at their role.
+Using the right combination of aptitude, personality, and skills tests has proven benefits in streamlining the recruitment process and ensuring that employers hire the right candidate - someone who will be successful at their role.

-The types of pre-employment tests available vary wildly, and with bespoke options available to tailor the assessments to your particular business (even down to each individual role) it is relatively simple to set up a suite of tests that work for you.
+The types of pre-employment tests available vary wildly, and with bespoke options available to tailor the assessments to your particular business (even down to each role) it is relatively simple to set up a suite of tests that work for you.
 The type of tests include:

 Testing candidates on what they know about a job role is important, especially where skilled employees are valued highly.
 These assessments rely on the applicant having sufficient role-related knowledge and understanding to be able to step into the role (without too much investment in training).

-Unlike the job knowledge or skills assessments, cognitive ability is more about the candidates aptitude and ability to learn.
+Unlike the job knowledge or skills assessments, cognitive ability is more about the candidate's aptitude and ability to learn.
 Candidates are given information or data and need to make reasoned decisions to find the answer - and this is all based on basic knowledge of the English language and mathematical operations.